w601sxs/beeDroneDeliveryMap/README.md

-# Google Maps Platform WebGL Codelab
+# Google Maps Hackathon submission

-This repo contains the project template and finished code for the Google Maps Platform WebGL codelab.
+This repo contains the project submitted to Google Maps' hackahon on Devpost, heavily modified from the original Google Maps Platform WebGL codelab.

 ## Getting Started
-To get started with the codelab, download or fork this repo.
-A starter template is available in `/starter` and the full solution code is available in `/solution`.
+To get started, download or fork this repo and look in `/solution`.

 To run the starter or solution apps, run the following from their respective directories: